Lija Athletic F.C.: History

 In 2008–09 Lija Athletic were able to challenge for promotion, although they had to settle for third place behind Melita FC and local rivals Balzan Youths, thereby just missing out.

 The 2009–10 season saw Lija Athletic strengthening the squad with several experienced players and some talented youngsters.
-From the early stages it was obvious the team would again be challengers for promotion, and with 48 points Lija Athletic won the Second Division championship and secured promotion to the First Division.
+From the early stages, it was obvious the team would again be challengers for promotion, and with 48 points Lija Athletic won the Second Division championship and secured promotion to the First Division.

-In Season 2013–14, Lija Athletic reached a new milestone when qualifying for the FA Trophy Semi-finals for the first time in the club's history, following exceptional wins including one against Premier giants, Floriana F.C.
-Lija Athletic were eliminated from the competition with a narrow 0–1 loss to Qormi F.C. in the FA Trophy Semi-final.
+In the 2013–14 season, Lija Athletic reached a new milestone when qualifying for the FA Trophy semi-finals for the first time in the club's history, following exceptional wins including one against Premier giants, Floriana F.C.
+Lija Athletic were eliminated from the competition with a 0–1 loss to Qormi F.C. in the FA Trophy semi-final.

 Following seven (7) seasons in the First Division, Lija Athletic regained promotion to the top flight, the Premier League, for the fourth time in the club's history, this time winning the First Division League with a total of 54 points.
 This is the first time in the club's history that Lija Athletic won the First Division Championship, with a relatively young squad.

 In 2019–20, Lija achieved promotion to the top tier of Maltese football for the fifth time in their history.
 However, as with previous seasons, their stay in the top tier was short-lived, and they were relegated after just one season.
 Despite the setback, this season stood out as the best performance in the club's history, securing 5 wins and a total of 20 points.
 Noteworthy victories over Floriana and a draw with eventual champions Ħamrun highlighted that particular campaign.

 The year 2024 held special significance for Lija Athletic, marking its 75th anniversary since the club was established in 1949.
 The year kicked off on a positive note with a victory over Żejtun.
 Prolific striker Erjon Beu added to the celebration by scoring his 150th goal for the club.
 However, the remainder of the year was not one of triumph.
 Despite the celebrations, the club faced a challenging season, enduring a series of tough defeats that dampened the festive spirit.
 On the final matchday of the 2024/25 campaign, Lija suffered relegation to the National Amateur League 1, missing out on survival by just a single point.
 Yet, the anniversary remained a reminder of the club's rich history and the resilience of its people, determined to see their team rise again.